apache/flex-sdk/frameworks/README.txt

 Until the modules directory is donated you should follow these steps to build the framework directory.

+1. Download the Adobe Flex 4.6 Open Source Flex SDK from http://opensource.adobe.com/wiki/display/flexsdk/Download+Flex+4.6 and expand it.

-1. Make sure you have your build environment configured.
+2. Make sure you have your build environment configured.

     It requires the following software that is not under source control: